-How To Help Parents Affected By The Government Shutdown In 5 Crucial & Meaningful Ways
+5 Meaningful Ways You Can Help Parents Affected By The Government Shutdown

 The ongoing government shutdown is set to become the longest one in American history come Saturday.
 That's 21 days many federal workers will go without paychecks, a disastrous scenario for employees with families to support.
 If you'd like to help out parents affected by the government shutdown, here are five different options to consider.

 President Donald Trump reportedly told Senate Minority Leader Chuck Schumer on Friday, Jan.
 4 that the government shutdown — aka his temper tantrum over his proposed border wall — could last for "years," according to Vox.
 Although this scenario is unlikely, Trump's stubbornness on the issue combined with Senate Republicans' reluctance to oppose the president suggests this shutdown could last for a long time.

 The prospect of a prolonged shutdown is frightening for the 800,000 federal employees this crisis affects.
 Federal workers aren't receiving paychecks, which means they can't pay their bills and support their families.

 Then there's the topic of families who rely on federally-funded programs for childcare and food assistance.
 The fund for the Women, Infants, and Children (WIC) program, for instance, is expected to run out by mid-February, according to CBS News.
 If this happens, 800,000 parents won't be able to purchase basic necessities for their children.

 As for childcare?
 For example, one parent shared that he has to pay her weekly invoice for daycare, despite the shutdown.
 "I’m a furloughed Federal employee, but the #GovernmentShutdown doesn’t just affect me," the parent wrote on Twitter.
 "My daughter’s daycare is in the Commerce Dept and is closed during the shutdown, but we still have to pay our weekly invoice.”